Kombinat451/kombinat451.github.io/content/articles/signal-without-smartphone.md

 ---
 title: Signal without a smartphone
-description: How to use Signal-Desktop without having a smartphone.
-This tutorial requires some knowledge about linux.
+description: How to use Signal-Desktop on a Debian based Linux distribution without having a smartphone.
+This tutorial requires some knowledge about Linux.
 date: 2020-10-08
 ---

 ## Overview

-You may want to be able to use Signal without an actual smartphone.
-At the moment this is not supported officially as the smartphone apps are the only ones which can register an account, alter your contact list or groups out-of-the-box.
+At the moment you can not use Signal officially without a smartphone.
+The reason is that you need either the Android or iPhone app to register a Signal account.

-With some workarounds or hacks there exist additional ways to register a Signal account.
-But either way you always need a phone number.
+With some inofficial workarounds or hacks there exist some ways to circument this.
+But either way you still always need a phone number.
 In the following an overview is given:

 <dl>
   <dt>Official way</dt>
   <dd>

-  Create the account by using the official smartphone apps
+  Create the account by using the official smartphone apps (Android or iPhone)

   </dd>